arista-netdevops-community/arista_eos_streaming_telemetry_with_gnmi_and_telegraf/README.md

 This repository shows the steps to demo streaming telemetry with Arista EOS devices and Telegraf.
 It covers both OpenConfig telemetry and native telemetry.

-- __Telegraf__ is an open source collector written in GO.
-Telegraf collects data and writes them into a database.
-It is plugin-driven (it has input plugins, output plugins, ...)
+- [__Telegraf__](https://www.influxdata.com/time-series-platform/telegraf/) is an open source collector written in GO. it collects data and writes them into a database and is plugin-driven (it has input plugins, output plugins, ...)

-- __InfluxDB__ is an open source time series database written in GO.
+- [__InfluxDB__](https://www.influxdata.com/products/influxdb-overview/) is an open source time series database written in GO.

-- __Grafana__: An open source tool used to visualize time series data.
+- [__Grafana__](https://grafana.com/): An open source tool used to visualize time series data.
 It supports __InfluxDB__ and other backend.
 It runs as a web application.
 It is written in GO.

 __Additional resources:__